 This document is copyright of Herefordshire Council.
 Please contact the Neighbourhood Planning team if you wish to reuse it in whole or part.
-Page 10 of 16
+Page 11 of 16

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover SEA Topic covered by objective: Water 17.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: W ater 17.
 Reduce the risk of flooding and the resulting detriment to public wellbeing, the economy and the environment.
 Natural environment Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
 The 2011-2013 AMR does not contain updated conservation data.
 2010/11: None There is no locally specific data available at present.
 There have been no approvals contrary to EA advice since reporting began in 2004.
 To have no applications permitted contrary to EA advice.
 None identified.
 Herefordshire Council AMR (2010/11) SEA Topic cover ed by objective: W ater, air, soil, matei rial assets 18.
 Minimise local and global pollution and protect or enhance environmental resources.
-Natural environment Agricultural land usage by quality.
+Natural environment Agricultural land usage by quality .
 LA to monitor the number of hectares of the best and most versatile agricultural land (grades 3a and higher) lost to development.
-The agricultural land classification around Brampton Abbotts and Foy Parish is mainly Grades 2 and 3 (Very good to Moderate). - Measure the number of hectares of best and most versatile soil lost through development.
+The agricultural land classification around Lea is almost all Grade 2 (very Good) with small areas of Grades 3 and 4 (Good to Poor) in the south and east of the Parish . - Measure the number of hectares of best and most versatile soil lost through development.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
 DEFRA 'Magic' website for land classification